 In the UK, human rights are protected by the Human Rights Act 1998.
 The Act gives effect to the rights set out in the European Convention on Human Rights (ECHR).
 It also requires all public bodies (like courts, police, local authorities, hospitals and publicly funded schools) and other bodies carrying out public functions to respect and protect your human rights.

-If your ECHR or human rights have been breached, you can take action under the Human Rights Act in the UK courts.
-Sometimes you can also take your case to the European Court of Human Rights (ECtHR).
+If your human rights have been breached, you can take action under the Human Rights Act in the UK courts.
+You may also be able to take your case to the European Court of Human Rights (ECtHR).

 What Are Some Of The Rights The Human Rights Act Protects?

 - The right to life: protects your life, by law.
 The State is required to investigate suspicious deaths and deaths in custody.